 - whether your company is able to apply for an exemption from having to have the word ‘Limited’ in its name.
 (Note to apply for this exemption you must have a constitution).

 What names can be chosen

 You can only choose a company name that is not already registered to a company or business.
 Also there is a list of words that you cannot use without special approval.
 You can search the National Names Index on the ASIC website.
 This index lists all Australian company and business names.
 You can also use our Identical Names Checkfacility to check whether your proposed name is identical to another name already registered.
 A search of company and business names can also be carried out at any ASIC Service Centre.
-Check the IP Australia website to find out.

 Corporations Act 2001 – This is the legislation that governs the setting up and running of a company limited by guarantee (as well as other types of companies)

 The Australian Securities and Investments Commission (ASIC): information about setting up can be found in the ‘For Companies section’ although much of this information has been written for different types of companies (like private, for-profit companies).

 - Setting up a company limited by guarantee

 - Setting up a company limited by guarantee as a special purpose company